vertica-as/devops-candidate-case/README.md

 We want the solution to be in a private repository, so we’ve provided a guide on creating a new repository.

 ### Clone

+**We’ve provided a specific guide to ensure you don’t fork the repository and accidentally make your solution public.**

 Clone this repository and change the remote to your own repository.

 ```bash